imodpasteur/comcortxt/bert validation/README.md

 This project comprises two main scripts:

 1. **preprocessing**: This script allows to split your dataset in training/validation/test sets and to extract tokens
-2. **classification**: This script allows to train camembert on training set
+2. **training**: This script allows to train camembert on training set
-3. **analysis**: This script allows to feed validation or test set to the trained network
+3. **inference**: This script allows to feed validation or test set to the trained network

 ## Setup Instructions